Jopie64/crossbar-starter/README.md

-# Crossbar.io and Autobahn Starter Templates
+# Crossbar.io and Autobahn Application Starter Templates

-The Crossbar.io and Autobahn starter templates in this repository provide minimal skeletons for Docker based router and application components and workers.
+The Crossbar.io and Autobahn application starter templates in this repository provide minimal skeletons for creating WAMP routers and application components (workers).

 The Autobahn starter templates allow development of application code in three languages: